This post describes a novel heap exploitation technique for gaining arbitrary

-This post describes a novel heap exploitation technique for gaining arbitrary code execution via a 2-byte heap overflow, a perror call, and a controlled exit.
-This technique as presented is known to work with glibc 2.32.
+code execution via a 2-byte heap overflow, a perror call, and a controlled

-The novelty of this technique lies in using perror and its interaction with malloc to add an attacker crafted FILE object to glibc’s global linked list of open FILE streams.
+The novelty of this technique lies in using perror and its interaction with

-Arbitrary code execution is obtained by preparing this crafted FILE to invoke a shell using the obstack vtable bypass.
+Arbitrary code execution is obtained by preparing this crafted FILE to invoke

 ...

-This post describes a technique for bypassing existing hardening of FILE vtable values in order to gain arbitrary code execution.
-This technique is known to work as of glibc 2.32.
+vtable values in order to gain arbitrary code execution.
+This technique is known

 I reported this bypass to the glibc maintainers on December 28, 2020.